powsybl/powsybl-core/docs/grid_exchange_formats/cgmes/export.md

 The quick CGM export will always write updated SSH files for IGMs and a single SV for the CGM.
 The parameter for selecting which profiles to export is ignored in this kind of export.

 If the dependencies have to be updated automatically (see parameter **iidm.export.cgmes.update-dependencies** below), the exported instance files will contain metadata models where:
-* Updated SSH for IGMs supersede the original ones.
+* Updated SSH for IGMs supersede the original ones, and depend on the original EQ from IGMs.
 * Updated SV for the CGM depends on the updated SSH from IGMs and on the original TP and TP_BD from IGMs.

 The filenames of the exported instance files will follow the pattern: